What are the postpartum care essentials?

 - Lansinoh Nursing Pads – I never used them.
 The pads in the nursing bra were sufficient.
 You could just try including a baby wash cloth to see if you leak enough to require additional breast pads.
 I’ve heard some women do leak enough to need nursing pads.

 - Coconut Oil – When my nipples were sore and cracked, I just used saliva and breast milk, which worked well.
 I’ve heard some women use coconut oil, which I like because it’s a food.
 If saliva and breast milk doesn’t work for you, you might want to try coconut oil.

-- Earth Mama Herbal Perineal Spray – Many moms have recommend this.
+- Earth Mama Herbal Perineal Spray – Many moms have included this in their postpartum recovery kit.
 I like how it uses organic herbs and provides a soothing and healing effect.
 I’ve personally never used this.
 The sitz bath was good enough to soothe my second degree tear.
-If you have more severe tearing, an episiotomy or a low tolerance for discomfort, this might be one of the essentials for mom after birth.
+If you have more severe tearing, an episiotomy or a low tolerance for discomfort, this might be one of the essentials for your after birth kit.